-Vicente Martí Centelles is a postodoctoral researcher in the Lusby group
+Vicente Martí Centelles was previously a postodoctoral researcher in the Lusby group

 at the University of Edinburgh.

 Currently he is a Postdoctoral Research Assistant at the Univ. of Edinburgh working in the design and synthesis of molecular machines

 and self-assembled host systems for molecular recognition and catalysis in the Lusby group.
 Dr. Martí discovered in his research the

 catalytic properties of the Pd2L4 capsules, and he developed experimental protocols and kinetic models to obtain quantitative thermodynamic

 data by means of data science programing.